 Get your students involved in the fun of creating YouTube videos!
 A channel can be set up which shows memories from their time at school, not just great for them to create and watch their videos again later, but this gets their parents involved later at home.
 No longer will the conversation “what did you do today” rely on the pupils remembering everything they did that day or week.
 Everything is in video format giving the parents and the students a fantastic way to look back at the time the students had that school year!
 (Just make sure that you post the videos privately for student privacy concerns)

 Many teachers will use manipulatives to really cement the knowledge of a simple maths concept for the younger students.
 However, maybe due to a lack of sets or even the lack of incredibly precious time for every student to experience the benefit of this hands-on approach.

-Pupils find it incredibly exciting when a guest speaker comes in; artists, scientists, police officers, etc. they find it an exciting change from the normal school day.
-However, due to travelling long distances, as well as scheduling conflicts, these opportunities find themselves ocurring less and less throughout the years.
+Pupils find it incredibly exciting when a guest speaker comes in; artists, scientists, police officers, etc. find it an exciting change from the normal school day.
+However, due to travelling long distances, as well as scheduling conflicts, these opportunities find themselves occurring less and less throughout the years.